 - Video / Imaging Production

-Include Core Marketing Skills in Your Resume and Cover Letter
+Include Core Marketing Skills in Your Cover Letter and Resume

-A well-written, keyword-optimized resume and cover letter will help set you apart from the competition.
+A well-written, keyword-optimized cover letter and resume will help set you apart from the competition.
 When crafting these employment documents, it is essential to include core skills.
-Here are some examples of how to showcase your core marketing skills in a resume and cover letter.
+Here are some examples of how to showcase your core marketing skills in a cover letter and resume.

 Example of Core Marketing Skills Showcased in a Cover Letter